inductiva/inductiva/docs-sources/amr-wind/flow-cylinder.md

 - -0.0625 -0.0625 -0.125 0.0625 0.0625 0.125 #Defining the boundaries of refinement box <xlo ylo zlo xhi yhi zhi>
 ```

-## Running an AMR-Wind Simulation
+## Running the Simulation
-Here is the code required to run a AMR-Wind simulation using the Inductiva API:
+Here is the code required to run the simulation using the Inductiva API:

 ```python
 """AMR-Wind example."""